KangaRoo1372/webliero/converter/readme.md

 - click the download link ("Download converted file"); the converted file will be saved on your HDD
 - if the conversion fails, you will see the message "Error converting file" (in some cases there will be no message printed; in that case, you can open the console by pressing F12 to check errors)

-To implement your .lwp file in Liero, you must activate it with [LieroM8](https://liero.nl/download/286/lm8v192.zip), that is:
+To implement your .lwp file in Liero, you must activate it with Liero Stuff Activator (which you can download from [Liero Hell Hole](https://liero.nl/)), that is:

 - make a back-up copy of your Liero.exe file (the converted file replaces all objects, even special objects)
 - put the converted file into your Liero folder
-- open LieroM8.exe file
-- set your Liero path (select Liero.exe which you want to hack)
+- put the Liero Stuff Activator into your Liero folder and execute it
-- double-click your converted LWP file on the list in LieroM8
+- select your converted LWP file on the file list and press "Enter"
-- select "yes" option on the pop-up window
+- press "Y" key to select "yes" option on the pop-up window

 ## *3. LIMITATIONS*

 - the program converts only "logic" part of the mod (JSON/JSON5 file); it does not convert sprites, so that might cause some unexpected effects in the game regarding how the objects look (especially when WebLiero mod contains more than 265 sprites)
 - original Liero has got fixed hardcoded amount of weapon objects (40), non-weapon objects (24) and special objects (14).
 The converter can convert WebLiero mods with more than 40 weapons etc., but such converted file will not be implemented into Liero properly
-- the recommended program with which you can activate converted LWP file is LieroM8 (it is also possible to do it with other popular Liero tool - LieroKit - however the converted file will not be implemented into Liero properly due to some differences between that two programs, especially because of different object pointer value & not processing of special objects; I didn't check other Liero tools)
+- the recommended program with which you can activate converted LWP file is aforementioned Liero Stuff Activator.
+Theoretically, it is also possible with other Liero tools (i.e. LieroKit and LieroM8), however the converted file will not be implemented into Liero properly with those programs due to some differences, bugs & missing features (e.g. LieroKit does not process changes in special objects and LieroM8 processes them but with wrong or messed up values in some parameters)
 - in WebLiero almost all properties can use rational numbers for their values (unlike in Liero where you can use only positive integers).
 That's why some WL weapons / objects would work differently after conversion to Liero
 - some object parameters in Liero are hardcoded and cannot be modified using even dedicated tools, i.e. they have either fixed values (e.g. repeat) or are assigned to only specific objects (e.g. laserBeam).
 In WebLiero though, all object parameters are fully moddable.
 This means that some WL weapons / objects would work differently after conversion to Liero
 - unlike in classic Liero, in WebLiero you can edit or modify dirt effects ("textures" array) in any way you want.
 This is another reason why some WL weapons / objects would work differently after conversion to Liero
 - in classic Liero, sprites were split into 3 categories: big sprites (16x16 size), medium sprites (7x7 size) and small sprites (4x4 size), whereas only "medium sprites" could be used as startFrame for weapon objects and non-weapon objects.
 In WebLiero though, you can choose any sprite you want as startFrame for weapon and non-weapon objects.
 That's why some weapons / objects would look and work differently after conversion to Liero
-- there are some issues with some properties in special objects after implementing converted LWP file via LieroM8 (propably due to some bugs in LieroM8).
-Currently known bugs: wrong values of blowAway parameter in sobject1 (Large explosion), sobject3 (small explosion) and sobject4 (hellraider smoke).
-It is recommended to change them manually in [LieroKit](https://liero.nl/download/295/lierokit16b2.zip) after activating your converted file with LieroM8 (somehow LieroM8 cannot do this... don't ask why, I just dunno xD)
 - the program also converts [WebLiero Extended](https://www.vgm-quiz.com/dev/webliero/extended) mods, however since WebLiero Extended uses some special parameters which changes the game & weapons logic significantly.
 That's why WL Extended mods would not work properly after conversion to Liero mods

 **_So, if you want to have no issues after converting your WL mod to LWP, then follow these instructions:_**